ski area info News & Articles

 New Jersey News:

-Sparta Ski Swap • December 4-5, 2009 -- The Sparta Ski Team Boosters will be hosting a ski swap at the Mohawk Avenue School in Sparta, NJ for used & new skis, snowboards, ice skates, ski & snowboard boots, poles, apparel and accessories.
+Sparta Ski Swap • Nov 30 - Dec 1, 2012 -- The Sparta Ski Team Boosters will be hosting a ski swap at the Mohawk Avenue School in Sparta, NJ for used & new skis, snowboards, ice skates, ski & snowboard boots, poles, apparel and accessories.
 Selling and buying are both open to the public; admission is free.

-Consignments must be dropped off at the school on Friday, December 4, 2009 from 5-8 PM.
-The sale runs Saturday, December 5, from 9 AM - 2 PM.
+Consignments must be dropped off at the school on Friday from 5-8 PM.
+The sale runs Saturday from 9 AM - 1 PM.
 There is no charge to consign; a 20% commission is taken on all items sold.
 All proceeds benefit Sparta High School Ski Team.
 The Mohawk Avenue School is located off Route 181 in downtown Sparta.
 Please click here for more information

 • Campgaw, Mahwah • 18 skiable acres on 270' vertical